 Hedren’s Second Screen Test With Hitchcock Was Beyond Creepy

 In order to make up for his salacious accusations, Hitchcock offered Hedren a second screen test, which she accepted.
-This audition would consist of Hitchcock, more than 30 years Hedren’s senior, asking her provocative questions while she drank martinis and answered him.
+This audition consisted of Hitchcock, more than 30 years Hedren’s senior, asking her provocative questions while she drank martinis and answered him.
 Hedren recalled Hitchcock’s demeanor as excited and “creepy,” but she apparently succeeded at her screen test this time around, despite the fact she felt he was trying to make her “lose all [her] inhibitions.”
-These instincts would prove to be accurate as time went on.
+These instincts would prove accurate as time went on.

 Hitchcock Lied To Tippi About Using Mechanical Birds